Black box credit scores are not enough to analyse risk

 Credit scores traditionally take what is known as a scorecard approach.
 This means that a company is judged against a number of criteria, each chosen as an indicator of financial health.
 Common criteria include a company’s age, management structure and annual income.

-Each of these data points is given a different weighting, and the results are combined to calculate the overall business credit score.
+Each of these data points is given a different weighting, and the results are combined to calculate the overall business credit score, and provide a credit analysis.
 This is usually based on how likely the company would be to pay a supplier within a 30-60 day period.

 While these credit scores are basic, they do at least give you a rough idea of the factors involved in their creation.
 However, as financial analytics become more sophisticated, even this basic level of insight is no longer guaranteed.